Up Next

 Private Equity Research Consortium (PERC) is an assemblage of academic researchers and industry professionals dedicated to advancing research on private equity and credit.
 Our core mission is to develop a better understanding of how private capital investments affect both financial results and broader economic outcomes.

 PERC, organized through IPC, was established in 2012 by scholars from the business schools at the University of Chicago, Duke University, UNC-Chapel Hill, University of Oxford, and the University of Virginia as well as other institutions who recognized challenges facing empirical research on private equity.
 PERC supports academic studies by researchers all over the world by facilitating access to data for scholars.
 For example, PERC has an exclusive arrangement with MSCI to provide access to data for academic research.
-The MSCI-Burgiss data available for use by PERC researchers contains over 12,000 funds and more than 200,000 underlying investment holdings.
+The MSCI-Burgiss data available for use by PERC researchers contains over 15,000 funds and about 320,000 underlying investment holdings.
 It is sourced directly from limited partners and contains full performance histories of cash flows at the fund level.
 The MSCI-Burgiss dataset represents the largest and most in-depth dataset of its kind on venture, buyout, and real estate funds available for academic research.

 PERC periodically accepts applications from academic researchers for access to MSCI-Burgiss private equity fund data.